Make an appointment with the County Clerk's office - 262-548-7010

 What to bring:

-(any documents not in English must be translated and certified)
+(any documents not in English or Spanish must be translated)

 * Proof of Identification - Both parties must bring some form of identification.
 The easiest way to prove your identification is with a valid Wisconsin Driver's license, ID, and Passport.

-* Social Security Numbers - Both parties must provide their social security numbers in order to obtain a marriage license.
+* Social Security Numbers - Both parties must provide their social security numbers in order to obtain a marriage license if one has been issued.

 * Birth Certificates - All applicants must bring in a certified copy of their birth certificate from the Register of Deed's office in the county where they were born (which will have a raised or colored seal on it.)
 Photocopies or hospital certificates will not be accepted.

-* Divorce Papers/or Certified Death Certificates - If one of the applicants has been married before, they must bring a file stamped copy of the Divorce Judgment, Annulment papers or certified death certificate from their last marriage.
+* Divorce Papers/or Certified Death Certificates - If an applicant has been married before, they must bring a file stamped copy of the Divorce Judgment, Annulment papers or certified death certificate from their last marriage.
 If the marriage ended in divorce, the divorce must be final for at least 6 months.

 * Date of Ceremony - Wedding date must be set with your officiant, Judge or Court Commissioner before applying for your license.